Where to go in México

 Łódź, Poland:

 One of our first mishaps in Poland (of which there have been many) occurred on our second day in Łódź.
 We were on our way to meet my supervisor at the university for the first time, but had a slight issue on one of the trams.
-We really thought we were ready; armed with złoty (Polish currency) and a chipped credit card; however, Poland is both too outdated and too modern for either of those means of payment!
+We really thought we were ready, armed with złoty (the Polish currency) and a brand new chip card; however, Poland is both too outdated and too modern for either of those means of payment!
 On the tram we could only use coins or a tap-and-pay card to buy tickets, neither of which we had.
 Oops!
 Normally this wouldn’t be a much of a problem.
-We would just get off, buy some tickets at a kiosk, and get back on, but (of course) with our luck, the secret transportation police (who seem to follow me) were on the tram watching us as we failed.
+We would just get off, buy some tickets at a kiosk, and get back on, but, of course with our luck, the secret transportation police (who seem to follow me) were on the tram watching us as we failed.
 Once they were sure we had run out of ideas, they yanked us off and gave us a 140 złoty fine ($35).
 Needless to say, we were late to the meeting…

 Warszawa, Poland